rsing148/CommunityClassroom-Git/README.md

 ## Showing your Remotes

 * `git remote` - To see which remote servers you have configured.
-It lists the shortnames of each remote handle you've specified.
-If you've cloned your repository, you should at least see `origin` - that is the default name Git gives to the server you cloned from.
+* _NOTE_: `origin` - that is the default name Git gives to the server you cloned from.

 * `-v` option - Shows you all the URLs that Git has stored for the shortname to be used when reading and writing to that remote, or all the URLs in case of multiple remotes
 ![git remote -v command](image-30.png)